W1gglyAshh/vimrc/README.md

 # vimrc

-My ultimate vim configuration (no plugin).
+This is the vim configuration I'm using: zero plugin, aesthetic and has been tweaked specifically for macvim.

+Enjoy!